Goodbye Incandescent Light Bulbs… Energy-Efficient CFLs Are the Future

 And America’s largest retailer is playing an active role…

-Screw in a Compact Fluorescent Bulb...
-And Get a 2,567% Return on Your Investment
+Install a Compact Fluorescent Light… And See a Return on Your Investment

-Wal-Mart (NYSE: WMT) operates 3,200 stores, each one boasting a huge array of ceiling fan displays.
-The company has ditched the incandescent bulbs in all of them in favor of CFLs.
+Walmart (NYSE: WMT) operates more than 3,200 stores, each one boasting a huge array of ceiling fan displays.
+The company has ditched incandescent bulbs in all of them in favor of CFLs.
 Annual energy savings? $6 million.

-Now before I get e-mails about the hazards of all the mercury inside the CFL bulbs, it's actually a miniscule amount.
-And it's expected to decline by about 80% over the next year or two.
+Now before I get emails about the hazards of all the mercury inside the CFL bulbs, it’s actually a miniscule amount.
+And it’s expected to decline by about 80 percent over the next year or two.
 Properly disposing of them is a small price to pay for the energy savings gained.

 The truth is, CFLs are…